MehdiNick/BE-Dissertation-OOP-DesignPatterns/README.md

 # Design-Patterns-
-in this series, 19 design patterns have been examplified and implemented.
+in this series, 19 design patterns have been examplified and implemented in Python.
 Codes and UML diagrams are from my Bachelour dissertation.

 The design patterns examined:
 1.Factory Method